trm313/shopify-firebase/README.md

 # Integrations
 ## Shopify

 Shopify has a very nice app ecosystem.
 A Shopify app is simply a website that follows certain authentication protocols, so it's very flexible about any technologies you want to use.
-They ha
+They have some great resources and walkthroughs as well.

+There are two types of Shopify apps:
+- Public - An app listed on their App Store, available to the general public.
+Subscriptions, on-demand billing through Shopify
+- Private - An app not listed on their App Store, that you would provide to a single customer that they manually manage the installation of
 The workflow for a website to be

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2NjAwNDczMF19
+eyJoaXN0b3J5IjpbNjY3NzIwNTIwXX0=
 -->